Introduction to Multi-Armed Bandits: Online routing problem

-\xhdr{Online routing with full feedback.} The full-feedback version can be solved with \Hedge algorithm.
-Applying regret bound \eqref{lin:eq:Hedge-regret} with a trivial upper bound $U=d$ on the action costs, and the trivial upper bound $K\leq 2^d$ on the number of paths, we obtain regret $\E[R(T)] \leq O(d\sqrt{T})$.
+\xhdr{Full feedback.} The full-feedback version can be solved with \Hedge algorithm.
+Applying Theorem~\ref{FF:thm:unbounded-costs} with a trivial upper bound $c_t(\cdot)\leq d$ on action costs, and the trivial upper bound $K\leq 2^d$ on the number of paths, we obtain regret $\E[R(T)] \leq O(d\sqrt{dT})$.